LilyAsFlora/Ririi/README.md

 ### Noun Case

-Rirī features two marked cases: possessive, instrumental, and accusative.
+Rirī features three marked cases: possessive, instrumental, and accusative.
 They are indicated with suffixes.
 For vowel-final nouns, endings are replaced with the given inflection's beginning vowel (if one exists).

 The following table shows inflection for consonant-final nouns: